What ages is Mighty Trees for and is there any flexibility?

 if this is a co-op, do i need to teach, serve, or help in some capacity?

 The short answer, not unless you want to.
-As a former educator, I am comfortable managing all of the academics taught during our class meetings; however, if you have a particular love for or background in one of the subjects being taught (science, technology, engineering, art, or math), feel free to reach out to me and we can discuss the possibility of collaborating or having you teach as well.
+As former educators, the teachers of both groups are comfortable managing all of the academics taught during our class meetings; however, if you have a particular love for or background in one of the subjects being taught (science, technology, engineering, art, or math), feel free to reach out to and we can discuss the possibility of collaborating or having you teach as well.
 You are, of course, also expected to help your own child(ren) when needed.

 What is your discipline policy?